 Seeds InService: A Papermaking Institute is an initiative of Melissa Potter and Maggie Puckett to explore the intersections of the art of hand papermaking with gardening, social practice, community engagement, and creative pedagogy in The Papermaker’s Garden at Columbia College Chicago.
-The project engages multiple collaborations and social practice artworks from Potter and Puckett's work over the past five years.

 An onion tart recipe created by Melissa Potter to honor Jane Addams, designed by Maggie Puckett.